In This Article

 - Marcus Francis is a celebrity hairstylist.
 His clients include Julianne Moore, Emma Roberts, and Olivia Colman.

 Dakota Johnson shows us how to keep fine hair from falling flat.
-Try heavy bangs and long layers, as it "gives the overall illusion of fuller hair," says Tuttle.
+Try heavy bangs and long layers, as it gives the overall illusion of fuller hair, notes Tuttle.
 To keep bangs from looking piece-y, generously spray the roots with Amika Perk Up Dry Shampoo ($25).

 Not short enough to be a pixie but not long enough to be a bob, Kiersey Clemons's sleek 'do is absolutely stunning.
 To get Clemons's high-shine hairstyle, use this rose gold Vernon François Dazzling Spritz Shine Spray ($14).
 Pair with a bold red lip, and you'll be red carpet ready, too.

-Sometimes growing out your hair can be awkward, but bad girl Riri proves that that doesn't always have to be the case.
+Sometimes growing out your hair can be awkward, but Joey King proves that that doesn't always have to be the case.
 "It's a flirty and youthful cut.
 The grown-out pixie cut allows for the curls to actually curl and be manageable to style.
 Long enough to frame the face, tuck behind the ear, and give volume," says Francis.
 He recommends styling with Better Natured Damage Repair Strengthening Leave-In Cream ($22).

 To allow for the natural curl to take shape, opt for air-drying.
 Just apply product to dampen hair, and make your desired part before immediately styling with your fingers.

-Try a shoulder-length blunt cut like Lucy Hale's, as it "makes the hair look thicker and healthier," says Tuttle.
-To modernize the classic bob, add some waves with Herbivore Botanicals Sea Mist ($20).
-Not only will this bring some texture and volume to flat hair, but thanks to a mix of coconut and vanilla oils, your strands will smell like you just left the beach—and who wouldn't want that?
+Try a shoulder-length cut with blunt ends like Lucy Hale's.
+It's super stylish and makes hair look thicker and healthier, too, notes Tuttle.
+To modernize this classic cut, simply add some waves with Herbivore Sea Mist ($20).
+Not only will they bring texture and volume to flat hair, but they'll leave strands smelling like you just left the beach—and who wouldn't want that?

 Katy Perry proves that a short cut can do wonders for volume.
-To get Perry's voluptuous tresses, use a lifting mousse at the roots, like L'Oréal Paris Advanced Hairstyle Boost It High Lift Creation Spray ($4).
-As for her purple color, while it's only optional, it's also highly encouraged.
+To get her hair's tantalizing texture and body, use a lifting mousse at the roots, like L'Oréal Paris Advanced Hairstyle Boost It High Lift Creation Spray ($4).
+As for her purple color, it's optional—although highly encouraged.

 By tucking the ends of your short hair under, you can give the illusion of a glamorous updo.
 It's the perfect look to transition from day to night.
 Let a few strands hang loose because everything looks better a little undone.